mantidproject/mantid/Code/Mantid/docs/source/interfaces/Muon_ALC.rst

   Log value to use as X parameter

 Function
-  The function to apply to the Log value: Mean/Min/Max/First/Last
+  The function to apply to the time series log: Mean/Min/Max/First/Last

 Dead Time Correction
   Type of dead time corrections to apply.
 Options are *None*, in which case no